nelnet-team/wifi-led-py/README.md

 + *Command line args*.
 The args are in the same order as listed above.
-The CLI args would only be used for testing or as arguments in the ExecStart statement in the systemd unit file.
+The CLI args would only be used for testing or as arguments in the ExecStart statement in the [systemd unit file](examples/systemd/wifi-led.service)

 + *Environment Variables*.
 See [systemd unit file](examples/systemd/wifi-led.service)

 + *Environment File*.
 See [defaults file](examples/default/wifi-led)

-+  Defaults that I chose:
++  Defaults that I chose and hard-coded:
-    1.  wlan0
+  +  Interface: wlan0
-    2. 21
+  +  GPIO Pin: 21
-    3. 128
+  +  Brightness: 128

 ## Special Requirements: